 With the race to reduce the rate of global warming, many countries are shifting to renewable energy and away from energy sources such as oil or gas.
 Canada is among the countries that are committed to reducing its consumption of non-renewable energy and its carbon footprint.

-In this article, we look at the use of renewable energy in Canada, including the different types of renewable energy and how they are used.
+In this article, we look at the statistics around renewable energy, including the different types of renewable energy and how they are used in Canada.
 We also explore how much renewable energy different provinces and territories are using.

 Renewable Energy Statistics for Canadians